KAHLER GermanFrom a nickname derived from German

 金 (gim) meaning

 "gold".
-This is the most popular surname in Korea.
+This is the most common surname in South Korea.

 An Ceann Ard, meaning "high headland".
 In the 12th century a Norman nobleman received a charter of land here from King William the Lion (King of Scots), and was thereafter known by this name.